none-development/unitypackage-ransomware/README.md

 # General information

 ### Rules about this project
-* Dont use that to create Maleware
+* Dont use that to create Malware
 * Run it only in a Virtual Mashine

 By Download this project you accept that!